edtechhub/zotzen-cli/README.md

 ```

 The DOI is written to the Zotero item.
 I.e., ttach the resulting DOI
-to the Zotero record (to the DOI field or to extra if no DOI field).
+to the Zotero record (to the DOI field or to extra if no DOI
+field).
+The Zotero item ID is written to the Zenodo record as above.

 ### Linking a Zotero item to an existing Zenodo item